 Usually, these types of stories pose some perceived 'threat' to the US economy that some investors believe will drive down profits.
 These economic horror stories are almost always empty noise, and if they ultimately do come to fruition, it occurs months or years later.
 For this reason, you shouldn't panic and sell investments today, even if those stories do turn out to be true.

 However, when these type of news items break, a particular variety of skittish investors will begin selling, while a second wave, seeing the selling and resulting decline of prices - and not wanting to get caught without a chair when the music stops, respond with even more selling.
-These knee-jerk reactions frequently result in multiple errors that can compound and often cause financial loss - the exact result these panicky people were trying to avoid.
+These knee-jerk, emotional reactions by 'weak hand' investors frequently result in decision errors that can compound and usually cause financial loss - the exact result these panicky people were trying to avoid in the first place.

-These scenarios occur because investing can be difficult for a human.
-Not only do we need to understand and weigh dozens of rapidly changing economic factors, understand the interplay between different market sectors, determine the significance of various product categories rising while others are falling, assess corporate officers changing jobs, the financial implications of mergers and acquisitions, value, growth, insider trading – it's a very complicated undertaking!
+These scenarios occur because inherently, investing is incredibly difficult for the average person – and even for the not-so-average super-person.
+Not only do we need to understand and weigh dozens of rapidly changing economic factors, understand the interplay between different market sectors, determine the significance of various product categories rising while others are falling, assess the impact of corporate officers coming and going in their jobs, the financial implications of mergers and acquisitions, valuation considerations, growth prospects, corporate insider trading activity – it's a very complicated undertaking potentially millions of bits of information affecting the price of a stock's!

-On the other hand, quantitative investment strategies, such as those offered by ETFOptimize, do understand this multitude of interrelated factors and can assess how they affect the markets and various categories of ETFs.
-Quantitative strategies allow a savvy investor to ignore all of the nonsense in the news.
-Instead of spending time monitoring cable business channels, diligently reading the Wall Street Journal or your favorite market website, trying to anticipate what's next for stocks – you can instead focus on what's essential to your life – your family, your career, and your peace of mind.
+On the other hand, quantitative investment strategies, such as those offered by ETFOptimize, are able to consistently collect and process this multitude of interrelated factors and can assess how they affect the markets and various categories of investments.
+Quantitative investing strategies allow a savvy you to ignore all of the nonsense in the news.
+Instead of spending time monitoring cable business channels, diligently reading the Wall Street Journal or your favorite market website, trying to anticipate what's next for stocks – you can instead focus on what's essential in your life – your family, your career, and your peace of mind.

-Meanwhile, your quantitative investment strategy will always be focused – keeping its attention 24-hours-a-day on the critical drivers of investment prices, measuring the pertinent aspects and correlations, then consistently choosing the security that has the highest probability of providing the most profit with the least drawdown in the context of the strategy's investment approach.
+Meanwhile, your quantitative investment strategy will always be focused – keeping its attention 24-hours-a-day on the critical drivers of the prices of the ETFs in its portfolios, measuring the pertinent aspects and correlations, then consistently choosing the security that has the highest probability of providing the most profit with the least drawdown in the context of the strategy's investment approach.
 Your quantitative strategy consistently weighs all of these different factors and makes clear-cut decisions, never forgets, never gets tired, and never has a bad day.

 POTENTIAL PSYCHOLOGICAL TOLL